 Cost and How Long it Takes To Authenticate Documents & Certificates

 The Apostille document authentication process at the Ministry of Foreign affairs usually attracts an official fee that is typically less than N500 per page (currently about N300), for which payment must be made to the government’s Treasury Single Account (TSA) at any commercial bank.
 Consequently, you would submit the bank teller to the designated cashier at the Ministry of Foreign Affairs for the issuance of receipt.

 However, do not expect that the official authentication fee is all that you would part with at the ministry, as you may have to grease some palms with tips in order to expedite the process.
 Otherwise, your document may take an eternity to be authenticated with the Apostille Stamp.

 However, depending on the nature of the document, there may be some additional layers of work required – which means a longer waiting time for you to collect it.
-This occasionally the case with certain types of certificates (such as marriage or divorce certificates, for instance) which may have to be sent to the issuing authority (e.g. courts or registries) for confirmation of genuineness prior to Apostille authentication by the Ministry of Foreign Affairs.
-This is not always the case though, as this aspect may be sidestepped depending on certain prerogative considerations.
+This is occasionally the case with certain types of certificates (such as marriage or divorce certificates, for instance) which may have to be sent to the issuing authority (e.g. courts or registries) for confirmation of genuineness prior to authentication by the Ministry of Foreign Affairs.
+This is not always the case though, as the additional vetting aspect may be sidestepped depending on certain prerogative considerations.

 So there you have it; that is how the Apostille and document authentication process works in Nigeria.
-If you need further clarification, feel free to drop your comments here.
+If you need further clarification or would like to share your experience during document authentication at the ministry of Foreign Affairs, feel free to drop your comments here.